srest2021/atclean/README.md

 #### Averaging light curves and the bad day cut: `averaging` config section in `config.ini`

+Our goal with the averaging procedure is to identify and cut out bad days.
 For both the SN and control locations, we bin the light curve and perform a $3\sigma$-clipped average on the unflagged measurements in each bin.
 We use the calculated average and its error as flux and uncertainty values in the averaged light curves.

 - `bad_flag`: The flag value *in hex* assigned to measurements identified as "bad".